Bachelor of Planning

 Under approved circumstances students may enrol in Honours part time.

 is a block mode subject offered in Townsville only, while EV5010, EV5602 and EV3252 are also core subjects which require face to face teaching on the Cairns Campus.
 Students will be required to attend block mode classes at a campus other than that at which they are enrolled, at their own expense.

 Additional course rules

-A minimum of 9 credit points must be taken at level 1
+A minimum of 9 credit points may be taken at level 1